 Step-3: Now you just have to follow the instructions from the wizard panel.

-Step-4: when asked for the password in security give a good password that you can remember and then re-enter it again.
+Step-4: when asked for the password in the security section, give a good password that you can remember and then re-enter it again.

 Step-5: Browse to a place you want to save your key and then give it a name.

 Step-6: After that click Next and then click Finish.

 Well if you want to encrypt any Microsoft office file then you don’t have to use EFS for that.
 Microsoft Office has provided us with the necessary tools to do exactly that!
 So, let’s see what you need to do to encrypt files and folders using Microsoft Office’s tool: